Steering and manoeuvring

 Coasting

-Avoid coasting: this is when your motorbike is moving but it’s not being driven by the engine – either when the clutch pedal is held in or the gear lever is in neutral.
-If your motorbike is coasting, you have less control over it; doing this while you’re travelling downhill will mean you’ll quickly pick up speed, and you’ll then need to brake harder than should have been necessary.
+Avoid coasting: this is when your motorcycle is moving but it’s not being driven by the engine – either when the clutch pedal is held in or the gear lever is in neutral.
+If your motorcycle is coasting, you have less control over it; doing this while you’re travelling downhill will mean you’ll quickly pick up speed, and you’ll then need to brake harder than should have been necessary.

 Skidding